-As an HVAC company, we here at Air Tech Air Conditioning & Plumbing want our customers to come to us with all of their heating and cooling problems.
+As an HVAC company, we here at Air Tech of Houston AC & Plumbing want our customers to come to us with all of their heating and cooling problems.
 However, we recognize that not all AC issues warrant a visit from our technicians, which wastes both time and money for everyone involved.
 If your AC isn’t working, the problem could be as simple as flipping a circuit breaker or replacing some batteries.
 That’s why you should go through this air conditioner troubleshooting checklist before calling us for repairs:

 1. Thermostat Settings

 If your AC doesn’t seem to be working correctly or it’s off altogether, you should first check your thermostat settings.
 It’s pretty easy (especially with touch screens) to change the settings on accident while you’re adjusting the temperature, so make sure the thermostat is set to COOL and the fan is set to AUTO.
 Your thermostat screen will go blank when it needs more batteries, so simply replace them to restore power if this is the case.

 Once you’ve confirmed that your thermostat is working correctly, the next step is to find your electrical panel if the system still isn’t working.
 It’s common for the indoor and outdoor units of your AC to be on different circuits, so make sure that both circuit breaks are flipped on.
 If one or both of the circuit breakers is tripped (in the middle position), flip it off, then on.
 Your AC should start working within a few minutes.

 If you’ve ensured that your AC is on and set correctly but you’re still experiencing inadequate cooling, low airflow is the next likely problem.
 Insufficient airflow is a major cause of air conditioner inefficiency because it keeps the cool air from being distributed throughout your home.
 Not only will you not feel satisfied with your AC in this case, but you’ll also pay more on your energy bills.